tyler-a-johnson/Obsidian-git-repo/UNI 2024/SEM 1/FOSE3000/Week 6.md

 This week was focused on customer discovery and best practices on gathering information from customers and investors.
-We learned about
+We learned about best practices when interviewing customers, asking effective questions, and having a solid value proposition.
+One of the most